devmike01/PersistantRecyclerAdapter/README.md

 ## Example usage
 - Create an empty Java class that extends `PersistentRecyclerAdapter<SampleItems, SampleAdapter.SampleViewHolder>`.
 Implements all the neccessary methods including the contructor
 - Create another class that extends `RecyclerView.ViewHolder`
-- Initilized a List global variable e.g private `List<SampleItems> itemsList;`.
+- Initialize a List global variable e.g private `List<SampleItems> itemsList;`.
 At the end your Adapter class should look like the code snippet below:

  ```java
  public class SampleAdapter extends PersistentRecyclerAdapter<SampleItems, SampleAdapter.SampleViewHolder> {